Central Regional High School: Wrestling

 The Central Regional wrestling team has enjoyed several successful seasons and has produced some outstanding individuals as well.
 In 1968, Alan Hess became Central's first ever New Jersey state medalist finishing in fourth place (out of four) without winning a match.
 In 1973, Mike Baeli became the first wrestler to win a match at the state level, finishing fourth after defeating Art Kubo in the first round.
 In 1985, Central Regional crowned its first NJSIAA state champion, the late Darnell Myers, under the guidance of coach Paul Mueller.
 Brothers Mark and Maurice Worthy won a combined five NJSIAA Championships, with Mark Worthy becoming one of only two dozen wrestlers to have won three state titles, winning in 1996 (112 lbs.), 1998 (140 lbs.) and 1999 (145 lbs.), while his brother Maurice Worthy won titles in 1996 (152 lbs.) and 1997 (160 lbs.)
 Maurice went on to a runner-up finish in the NCAA Division I Championships while attending the United States Military Academy at West Point.
 The team had a successful run in the mid-1990s under long-time head coach Pat Lynch who crowned 4 Region Champions and was named Region Coach of the Year.

 Mike Bischoff, took over the reins of the program upon Lynch's retirement in 2003.
 For his efforts, Bischoff would twice (2006 & 2009) be recognized as District 24 Coach of the Year.
 In 2005, the team won its first ever South Jersey Group III State Sectional title in thrilling fashion over four-time defending champion Kingsway Regional High School.
 The following season brought a second South Jersey Group III title after dispatching Kingsway for the second straight year, taking five of the final six matches to win 34-27.

 In all, the wrestling program has produced six state champions, 23 region champions, and 51 district champions.
 It has earned two South Jersey Group III state sectional championships (in 2005 and 2006 in South Jersey Group III), two district championships, and seven Shore Conference divisional championships in its 46-year history.
 Central's last state place winner was senior, Jalen Ramos (now wrestling at Rutgers), who placed 8th at the NJSIAA Championships at Atlantic City's Boardwalk Hall in 2012.
 Ramos's 126 career wins are second only to Hall of Famer, Mark Worthy's 128 victories.

 Marching band

 Central Regional High School's marching band, the Marching Eagles, are a Group II Band in the Tournament of Bands circuit.

 Administration

-The school's principal is Irene P. Marousis.
-Her core administration team includes four assistant principals.
+The school's principal is Angello Mazzuca.
+His core administration team includes four assistant principals.